- I Tatti

 - The villa and gardens, originally designed in the early 20th century, are set on a hillside and include multiple sets of steps and gravel paths.
 There is no lift in the villa.
 Comfortable shoes are recommended.

-- Visits are not possible during August, over the Christmas/New Year break or on days when I Tatti is closed.
+- Visits are not possible during August, the first week of September, over the Christmas/New Year break or on days when I Tatti is closed.

 - Visitors may take photographs in the gardens for personal use but not for publication.
 No photography is permitted inside the Villa.